jpitkanen18/EpicPTT/README.md

 # Epic Push to talk bypass tool v1.0.0 HACKER420

-Epic tool to bypass discord push to talk (if bound to right arrow) ~~Voice detection code nicked from stackoverflow, don't sue~~
+Epic tool to bypass discord push to talk (if bound to left control) ~~Voice detection code nicked from stackoverflow, don't sue~~